ShellShoccar-jpn/csp_en/3/time.md

 $
 ```

-As I illustrated above, don't forget to reset the locale to "C" if you don't initialize about it at the top of your shellscript.
+As I illustrated above, don't forget to reset the locale to "C" if you don't initialize about it at the top of your shell script.